hi-space/open-canvas-bedrock/apps/web/README.md

 The main canvas component that manages the chat panel and artifact renderer.

 ### ArtifactRenderer
-Renders code and markdown artifacts and provides editing functionality.
+Renders markdown artifacts and provides editing functionality.

 ### AssistantSelect
 Component for selecting, creating, editing, and deleting assistants.